satchpx/documentdb-pov-testing/perf-test/README.md

-# Load Testing DocumentDB using Locust running on Amazon ECS
+# Performance Testing DocumentDB using mongo-perf running on Amazon EKS

 The architecture below demonstrates a load testing setup to test Amazon DocumentDB using mongo-perf on Amazon Elastic Kubernetes Service (EKS).
 ### @TODO: Use Fargate Spot for the mongo-perf pod